Daniel Vidot: NXT (2018–2023)

 On 9 November episode of NXT, he garnered the attention of Elektra Lopez and Legado Del Fantasma, leading into a feud with the group's leader, Santos Escobar.
 Quinn was defeated by Escobar on the 7 December edition of NXT, before the feud ended on 12 January, with Quinn once again failing to defeat Escobar.

-On 10 May episode of NXT, Quinn turned heel after confronting and attacking Nathan Frazer Quinn found little success as a heel, losing feuds to Wes Lee and Quincy Elliot.
-On the 23 March 2023 episode of NXT, Quinn made his final appearance in NXT, competed in a 20-man battle royal to claim a spot in the fatal-five-way NXT North American Championship match at Stand & Deliver, being eliminated by Oro Mensah.
+On 10 May 2022 episode of NXT, Quinn turned heel after confronting and attacking Nathan Frazer.
+Quinn found little success as a heel, losing feuds to Wes Lee and Quincy Elliot.
+On 23 March 2023 episode of NXT, Quinn made his final appearance in NXT, competed in a 20-man battle royal to claim a spot in the fatal-five-way NXT North American Championship match at Stand & Deliver, being eliminated by Oro Mensah.

 Main roster (2023–2024)

 On 24 April 2020, Vidot made his on screen debut on an episode of SmackDown losing to Sheamus.
 Quinn also wrestled a dark match in July 2021 on Smackdown.

 In the WWE Draft in April 2023, Quinn was revealed as a free agent.
 Quinn only made two appearances on the main roster in 2023 and 2024; competing in a 20-man Battle Royal to determine the number one contender for the WWE Intercontinental Championship on an episode of Raw and losing to Bron Breakker in six seconds on Smackdown.
 On 19 April, Quinn was released from WWE, ending his 6 year stint with the promotion.